jeevan-p-gowda/playwright-template/CONTRIBUTING.md

 Merging to the `main` branch has to be done only after evaluation the following,

-- All reviewer comments must be addressed and reviewed again.
+- All reviewer comments must be addressed and reviewed again after pushing resolves.
 - Test runs on both local and CI environments must pass.

 ## Best practices